elixir-ecto/ecto_sql/README.md

     $ ECTO_PATH=../ecto mix test.all

-You can run tests against an specific Ecto adapter by using the `ECTO_ADAPTER` environment variable:
+You can run tests against a specific Ecto adapter by using the `ECTO_ADAPTER` environment variable:

     $ ECTO_ADAPTER=pg mix test